vatpac-technology/sops/docs/terminal/brisbane.md

     <span class="hotline">**BDS** -> **BAC**</span>: "via NOPAS, A2B"
     <span class="hotline">**BAC** -> **BDS**</span>: "A2B, `A070`"

-#### Between BAC and BAA
+#### Between BAC and BAB
-Voiceless coordination is in place for aircraft transiting between BAA and BAC positions, provided the aircraft is:
+Voiceless coordination is in place for aircraft transiting between BAB and BAC positions, provided the aircraft is:

 - With ADES **YBCG**
   - Assigned a STAR; and